 As part of the general Pennsylvania Department of Health Overdose Data to Action grant, Allegheny Department of Health received a portion of funding to conduct pain management academic detailing in Allegheny County.

-In 2020, Alosa won a contract through the Delaware Health and Social Services, Division of Public Health to support the Delaware Public Health Substance Use Disorder Project.
+In 2020, Alosa was awarded a contract through the Delaware Health and Social Services, Division of Public Health to support the Delaware Public Health Substance Use Disorder Project.
 The goal of this program is to build on existing successful state opioid prescribing efforts and align the use of academic detailing to address issues that lead to non-evidence-based treatment of patients with pain, and/or OUD.
+In 2021, Alosa entered into a second contract with Delaware Health and Social Services, Division of Public Health as part of a SAMHSA Strategic Prevention Framework for Prescription Drugs (SPF-Rx) grant.
+This contract involves conducting academic detailing sessions and developing CE materials for healthcare providers throughout the state of Delaware to improve acute pain youth prescribing. both contracts with Delaware Health and Social services, Division of Public Health are ongoing.

 In partnership with Tulane University, Alosa Health began a SAMHSA-funded program in late 2019 to help educate Louisiana physicians to expand the utilization of buprenorphine among x-waivered providers.